 Adam Dayan, Esq.

-Mr. Dayan’s interest in special education was sparked by his research on autism as an undergraduate student.
+Adam Dayan's interest in special education was sparked by his research on autism as an undergraduate student.
 He later became involved in coordinating fundraising efforts directed toward the education of individuals with autism.
-During law school, Mr. Dayan was involved in the Autism Legislation Project, an endeavor whose mission was to build awareness about existing autism legislation and to advocate for the enactment of more such laws.
+During law school, Adam was involved in the Autism Legislation Project, an endeavor whose mission was to build awareness about existing autism legislation and to advocate for the enactment of more such laws.

-Mr. Dayan began his legal career as an associate at a law firm known for its work in the area of special education law, where he represented families whose children had a variety of special needs.
-Mr. Dayan moved on from that position in 2009 to pursue his dream of establishing his own law practice.
+Adam began his legal career as an associate at a law firm known for its work in the area of special education law, where he represented families whose children had a variety of special needs.
+Adam moved on from that position in 2009 to pursue his dream of establishing his own law practice.
 His law practice is currently based in downtown Manhattan, focusing on representing individuals with a wide range of special needs.

 He is an active member of the Council of Parent Attorneys and Advocates (COPAA), which strives to protect special education rights and secure excellence in education for children with disabilities.
 He is a board member of Repertorio Español where he serves on the board's education committee.
 He is also interested in exploring how other countries around the world are dealing with education and special education issues, and understanding new ways in which our own education system can be improved.